-For LGBT people, sexual assault is just as prevalent, or even more so.
-Numbers like these are appalling — and yet, politicians across the country are rejecting policies that would help to end sexual assault in our communities.
+Statistics like these are appalling.
+But politicians across the country are rejecting policies that would help to end sexual assault in our communities.
 These politicians would rather have us quietly tolerate the unacceptable.
 Not on our watch.

 Using Sex Education to Prevent Sexual Assault

-Sexual assault can happen to anyone, regardless of gender, race, age, sexual orientation, or educational status.
-To end sexual assault in all communities, young people need age-appropriate, comprehensive sex education that helps prevent sexual assault — including lessons about communication, gender norms, consent, and healthy relationships.
+Sexual assault can happen to anyone regardless of gender, race, age, sexual orientation, disability, or educational status.
+To end sexual assault in all communities, young people need quality sex education that helps prevent sexual assault — including lessons about communication, gender norms, consent, and healthy relationships.

-Planned Parenthood supports and provides sex education that helps young people learn skills to talk about their desires and boundaries — as well as the desires and boundaries of others.
-Planned Parenthood’s sex education also includes resources to help survivors of sexual assault feel supported — rather than brushed off, disbelieved, or blamed.
+Planned Parenthood supports and provides sex education that helps young people build communication and negotiation skills , including talking and listening to their partner.
+Planned Parenthood also provides resources to help survivors of sexual assault feel supported — rather than brushed off, disbelieved, or blamed.